openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * Course tabs have a new, standard order.
 When course authors change the order of static tabs, the ordering of default tabs will be enforced for a more uniform location across courses.
 * When setting grading policies, course authors can now set the minimum grade cutoff to 99.
 Previously it could not be higher than 97.
+* When exporting teams csv, username and external key are now separate columns (previously, an external key would override the username, leading to ambiguity when importing teams csv)

 Course Authoring Micro-frontend (MFE)
 -------------------------------------